This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Allan Savory

-You need to consider what you will grow in your garden for at least the next couple of years, if not longer.
-Sketch your plan on graph paper and consider how much space each plant will need.
-You can even number sections of your raised garden beds and move plants through them in numerical order.
+You must consider what you will grow in your garden for at least the next couple of years, if not longer.
+Sketch your plan on graph paper and think how much space each plant will need.
+You can even number sections of your raised garden beds and move plants through them numerically.

 Consider doing square-foot gardening within your raised beds